swaldman/quick-and-dirty-token-overview/README.md

 ### 5. Sending ETH can be dangerous

-_Note: An ERC-20 token usually does not need to send or receive ETH._
+_Note: An ERC-20 token usually does not need to send or receive ETH.
+But sending tokens can be dangerous too, see below._

 When you try to send ETH from a smart contract, your attempt to send may not work, or else it may work but much more than you bargained for may occur.